ScioShield/Tartarus/README.md

 ## TODO
 Look into how ART works on Linux
-Look into splitting out the --data and header sections of all the `curl` calls like I did in https://github.com/ScioShield/Elastic-Cloud-Agent
 Think about a config file to hold variables that all scripts can pull from, like hostname, IP_ADDR, VER, etc.

 ## Future improvements